Film School: Digital Opens Doors on a Global Cinema

 Cinema has long been influenced by dominant markets, such as the United States and Europe.
 Think of how this must appear to say, Asian or Latin American countries, whose cultures are very different than what has been presented in dominant market films.
 Our stories are different from their stories, and at its purest heart, that's what film is about: telling a story.
 How does this affect how they see themselves in the world?

 But with the impact of digital technology, more and more stories are starting to emerge from lesser-seen film industries.
 Africa, Serbia, Croatia, Russia, and South Africa are becoming more prevalent in American and European art houses and film festivals.
 In India, independent filmmakers are bucking Bollywood's influence and returning to the roots of Indian cinema as defined by films from legendary Indian directors such as Satyajit Ray and Hrishikesh Mukherjee.
+Even the 2022 Indian-Telugu film, "RRR," directed by S. S. Rajamouli, achieved global recognition by thematically casting off western Colonialism and embracing its own—and it won an Oscar for best song.

 Conversely, we're getting access to stories apart from our own, and this lends to a healthy interchange of ideas, cultures, and more diverse stories that bring an awareness of what is happening in other parts of the world.